dgapitts/vagrant-chef-solo-intro/README.md

 </body></html>
 ```

+OK ... displaying 'Hello Chef-Solo World' was my initial aim, but the key point is that Apache2 is up, running and complaining about suspect URL calls!

 Lastly, as I was working under the cross-mounted /vagrant directory, as this easier to inspect (and edit) e.g. via my personal favorite editor: sublime text.
 However this makes the rebuild process slightly more complicated i.e. to completely rebuild the environment I needed to
   - destroy old box image
   - cleanup left over chef and knife (i.e. chef-solo) files under /vagrant
   - restart vagrant and ssh to nex box